[Last modified 2017-02-23]

 (a) At the first scheduling call, I typically outline some less-expensive alternative discovery methods that the parties could consider.

-(b) As a general rule, the costly, “let’s allow counsel to look under every rock” approach to discovery should not be used in arbitration unless that approach was expressly authorized by the agreed arbitration rules or expressly agreed to by the parties.
+(b) As a general rule, the costly, “let’s allow counsel to look under every rock” approach to discovery should not be used in arbitration unless expressly authorized by the agreed arbitration rules or expressly agreed to by the parties.

 (c) If targeted discovery requests are permitted, they should preferably be turned around quickly, e.g., in five to ten business days if possible.